tombensve/APS/APS-Core/APSConfigServiceProvider/docs/APSConfigService.md

 __validValues__ - This is an array of strings ( {”...”, ..., ”...”} ) containing the only valid values for this config value.
 This is used by the configuration admin web app to provide a dropdown menu of the alternatives rather than a text field.
 This defaults to {} and is thus optional.

+__defaultValue__ - This is an array of @APSDefaultValue annotations.
+Se the description of this annotation below.
+This allows not only for providing a default value, but for providing a default value per config environment (which is why there is an array of @APSDefaultValue annotations!).
+Thus you can deliver pre configured configuration for all configuration environments.
+If a config environment is not specified for a default value then it applies for all configuration environments.
+Some configuration values are better off without default values, like hosts and ports for other remote services.
+The application/server maintenance people responsible for an installation in general knows this information better than the developers.

+#### @APSDefaultValue

+	@APSDefaultValue {
+		configEnv=”production”,
+		value=”15”
+	}

+__configEnv__ - This specifies the configuration environment this default value applies to. ”default” means all/any configuration environment and is the default value if not specified.

+__value__ - This is the default value of the configuration value for the configuration environment specified by configEnv.

 ### Auto managed configurations

 It is possible to let the APSConfigService act as an extender and automatically register and setup config instances on bundle deploy by adding the __APS-Configs:__ MANIFEST.MF header and a comma separated list of fully qualified names of config models.
-Each of these models must also declare a ManagedConfig\<ConfigModelType\> instance.
+There are two variants of how to define the auto managed instance.

+__Warning__: Auto managed configurations cannot ever be accessed during bundle activation in default activation thread!
+If the activation code starts a new thread then it is OK to access auto managed configuration in that thread, but only with variant 2! (the thread have to put itself to sleep until the configuration becomes managed.
+This is described below).

+#### Variant 1: A simple non instantiated static member of config model type

+Example:

+    @APSConfigDescription(
+        version="1.0",
+        configId=”se.natusoft.aps.exmple.myconfig”,
+        group=”examples”,
+        description=”An example configuration model”
+    )
+	public class MyConfig extends APSConfig {

+	—>  public static MyConfig myConfig;  <—

+		@APSConfigItemDescription(
+			description=”Example of simple value.”,
+		)
+		public APSConfigValue simpleValue;

+		@APSConfigItemDescription(
+			description=”Example of list value.”
+		)
+		public APSConfigValueList listValue;
+		...

+To access this variant of managed config do:

+	MyConfig.myConfig.simpleValue.toString()/toInt()/toDouble()/...

+__A warning__: This variant does not provide any support for determining if the configuration has become managaged yet.
+If you access it to early it will be null.
+Therefore you should only use this variant if you know it will become managed before it is referenced.
+The other variant allows you to check and wait for a config to become managed.

+#### Variant 2: A static instantiated ManagedConfig&lt;ConfigModel&gt; member.

 Example:

     @APSConfigDescription(
         version="1.0",